 Josh advises students who are interested in applying for scholarships, fellowships, and other awards.
-While he enthusiastically supports students on any award, Josh is particularly focused on helping students interested in National Science Foundations (NSF) awards, the Boren Scholarship and Fellowship, the Barry M. Goldwater Scholarship, the Morris K. Udall Scholarship, and the Critical Languages Scholarship.
+While he enthusiastically supports students on any award, Josh is particularly focused on helping students interested in National Science Foundations (NSF) awards, the Boren Scholarship and Fellowship, the Benjamin A. Gilman Scholarship, the Morris K. Udall Scholarship, and the Critical Languages Scholarship.
 He is also a co-chair of the Pitt Veterans Affinity Group.

 Josh was born in Jefferson City (Green County, PA) and raised in Pittsburgh.
 He joined the Marine Corps after high school and served for 5 years as an Arabic Cryptologic Linguist, including 2 tours in Iraq, and obtained the rank of sergeant.
 He then enrolled in the University of Pittsburgh, majored in Anthropology and Linguistics, and graduated with a Bachelors of Philosophy degree from the Honors College.
 Immediately after graduating, he went to the University of Chicago to pursue a PhD in the Near Eastern Languages and Civilizations Department.

 Josh is married and has three boys.
 He was an assistant coach for the University of Chicago wrestling team and is a big fan of amateur wrestling, boxing, and mixed martial arts.
 He will enthusiastically debate you on who would win in any imaginary head-to-head match-up in these sports.
 If this is done while smoking cigars, all the better!

 - PhD (Near Eastern Languages and Civilizations), University of Chicago

 - MA (Near Eastern Languages and Civilizations), University of Chicago